CoderDojoZH/workshops/lua-love/tutorial/learning-love.md

-# Creating a game with LÖVE
+# Your first game with LÖVE

 We are now ready to put our hands into LÖVE and create our first game: a Fireboat throwing water at flames falling from the sky.